learn-co-students/python-lists-readme-data-science-intro-000/README.md

 ### Finding Unique elements and length of lists

-If we are not sure if there are repeated elements, we can use Python to get a unique list.
+If we are not sure whether there are repeated elements, we can use Python to get a unique list.

 ```python